Fed03/functional-programming-talk-giuneco/PITCHME.md

 # 4
 ```
 +++
-Naturally functions written like this are not very useful
+Obviously functions written like this are not very useful

 <br>